CompositionalIT/farmer/docs/content/tutorials/multiple-web-apps.md

 ```

 #### Creating dedicated Service Plan and App Insights instances
-Rather than "piggy back" on a "primary" web app, you can also opt to create dedicated service plan and app insights instances and configure all web apps to use them.
+Rather than "piggy back" on a "primary" web app, you can also opt to create a dedicated service plan and app insights instances and configure all web apps to use them.
 This is a slightly more verbose option, but you may find it clearer, and as we'll see shortly, it can sometimes be useful to declare these instances outside of the web app:

 ```fsharp
 let plan = servicePlan {